-Refer to our FRD, Issuer's accounting for debt and equity financings, for further guidance.
-The following illustration highlights the accounting evaluation of a contingent consideration arrangement that involves the transfer of equity shares of the acquirer:
+The following illustration highlights the accounting evaluation of a contingent consideration arrangement that may involve the transfer of equity shares of the acquirer:

-Illustration 2 - Revenue contingency settled in a fixed number of shares
+Illustration 3 - Revenue contingency settled in a fixed number of shares

 Company A acquires AssetCo for 300 shares of Company A's equity securities and determines the transaction should be accounted for as an asset acquisition.
 The agreement includes a provision under which Company A will deliver 100 additional shares to the former owner of AssetCo if AssetCo's assets generate revenue greater than X for the 12 months following the acquisition date.
 If revenue is less than X, no additional shares will be delivered.
 For purposes of this illustration, the contingent consideration arrangement is analyzed as if it were a separate freestanding instrument from the underlying purchase agreement.